department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 <h2>How we assess and verify your income to determine eligibility and copays</h2>

 <div itemscope itemtype="http://schema.org/Question">
-<h3 itemprop="name">How does VA determine whether I'll need to pay copays?</h3>
+<h3 itemprop="name">How does VA determine whether I'll need to pay copays based on my income?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-As part of the VA health care application process, we'll ask for information about your income.
+If you're not already receiving VA disability compensation or pension payments, or don't have special eligibility factors (like receiving the Medal of Honor), we'll ask for information about your income as part of our health care enrollment process.
 This is called an income assessment or financial assessment (formerly known as a means test).
-We’re required by law to collect this information for most Veterans.
+We’re required by law to collect this information.

 **We use your income information to help determine:**
 - If you’re eligible for VA health care based on your income, **and**